Gilead Prices Coronavirus Drug Remdesivir at $2,340 for Rich Countries

 Peter Maybarduk, a lawyer at the consumer group Public Citizen, called the price “an outrage.”

-“This is a drug that received at least $70 million in public funding” toward its development, he said.
-“Remdesivir should be in the public domain.”
+“Remdesivir should be in the public domain” because the drug received at least $70 million in public funding toward its development, he said.

+“The price puts to rest any notion that drug companies will ‘do the right thing’ because it is a pandemic,” Dr. Peter Bach, a health policy expert at Memorial Sloan Kettering Cancer Center in New York said in an email.
+“The price might have been fine if the company had demonstrated that the treatment saved lives.
+It didn’t.”

+While it may be a sticker shock for many, “from the health system perspective, if remdesivir can shorten duration of hospitalization by four days, then the medicine provides a reasonable value,” Dr. David Boulware, an infectious disease specialist at the University of Minnesota, said in an email.

+O’Day said that shortening hospitalization saves about $12,000 per patient.
 Gilead says it will have spent $1 billion on developing and making the drug by the end of this year.
+Gilead shares rose 64 cents to $75.22 in late-morning trading.

-The drug is has emergency use authorization in the U.S. and Gilead has applied for full approval.
+The drug has emergency use authorization in the U.S. and Gilead has applied for full approval.

+Jefferies pharmaceuticals analyst Michael Yee wrote to investors that Gilead’s price was a bit above what stock brokers were expecting.
+He said that at that price, analysts expect Gilead to make $525 million on remdesivir sales this year and $2.1 billion next year.